East River Greenway: United Nations

-South of 60th Street, to 38th Street, the greenway enters its only undeveloped section, save for a small section accessed by a footbridge at 51st Street.
+South of 53rd Street, to 41st Street, the greenway enters its only undeveloped section, save for a small section accessed by a footbridge at 51st Street.

+Previously, the greenway was undeveloped between 60th Street and 38th Street.
 In October 2011, the city and state reached an agreement to use the western portion of Robert Moses Playground at 41st Street for an expansion of the United Nations Headquarters campus.
-In exchange, the United Nations Development Corporation would pay $73 million to fund the development of the gap in the Greenway between 38th and 60th streets.
+In exchange, the United Nations Development Corporation (UNDC) would pay $73 million to fund the development of the gap in the Greenway between 38th and 60th streets.
+Designs for this stretch of the greenway were revealed in November 2013.

-Designs for this part of the greenway were revealed in November 2013.
-The new design, which incorporates an amphitheater and a floating pier, is proposed to open in three phases.
+The new design, which incorporates an amphitheater and a floating pier, was proposed to open in three phases.
 The first was to open in 2015 and the last by 2024.
 The three parts are between 38th, 41st, 53rd, and 60th Streets, with three gathering nodes along the way.

-The greenway section between 38th and 41st Streets was completed in 2016 and reuses a structure last used by Con Edison.
+The greenway section between 38th and 41st Streets, referred to as Waterside Pier, was completed in October 2016 and replaced a structure last used by Con Edison for vehicle storage and fuel deliveries at its former Waterside power plant.
+In October 2021, Waterside Pier was temporarily renamed as "New Wave Pier" and turf areas and picnic tables were added to provide supplemental recreation space during construction of the city's East Side Coastal Resiliency project.
 In April 2017, the city committed $100 million in funding toward building the other two parts of the greenway.
-The greenway section between 53rd and 60th Streets began construction in November 2019 and is expected to be completed in 2022.
-This section will include an ADA-accessible bridge at 54th Street.